DoctorMcKay/node-steam-session/README.md

 		If omitted, defaults to a `WebSocketCMTransport` instance for `SteamClient` platform types, and a `WebApiTransport` instance for all other platform types.
 In all likelihood, you don't need to use this.
     - `httpProxy` - A string containing a URI for an HTTP proxy.
 For example, `http://user:pass@1.2.3.4:80`
-    - `socksProxy` A string containing a URI for a SOCKS proxy.
+    - `socksProxy` - A string containing a URI for a SOCKS proxy.
 For example, `socks5://user:pass@1.2.3.4:1080`
+    - `agent` - An `https.Agent` instance to use for requests.
+If omitted, a new `https.Agent` will be created internally.

 Constructs a new `LoginSession` instance.
 Example usage: